hanshenrikjeppesen/ITEK_01_network/doc/git_pycharm.md

 ![Git ls rasp](https://hanshenrikjeppesen.github.io/ITEK_01_network/doc/images/git_ls_rasp.png)

-If you like, try running the python program `helloWorld.py` You do that by typing `python3 helloWorld.py` The program is taken from Github and should give the following output `Hello World!` because the program is as follows:
+If you like, try running the python program `helloWorld.py` You do that by typing `python3 helloWorld.py`
+The program is cloned from Github and should give the following output `Hello World!` because the program is as follows:

 ```python